hamza4600/mbqs/README.md

 hoc for server error
 Hoc for logi apis
-use session for authentication also set cookies base it local stores is not enables
+use session for authentication also set cookies base it local stores is not enables Post Data on logout
+Sidebar Data and pages